Crystal darter: Distribution and habitat

-Reproductive Biology
+Reproductive biology

 One study focused on the Saline River, Arkansas, suggested that crystal darters spawn multiple times from January through mid-April.
 Another study, conducted in Alabama, revealed conflicting evidence that suggested the onset of spawning begins in late February and lasts approximately one week in duration.
 The explanation for such discrepancy in breeding season timing and length is unknown, however, Hubbs (1985) suggested a difference in latitudinal location could explain the variation.
 Multiple males can copulate with one female at a time.
 Juvenile crystal darters grow rapidly and reach sexual maturity before age one, but do not spawn until the following season.
 Most females reach sexual maturity by 50 mm standard length, but males do not mature until they reach 61 mm standard length.
 Males grow faster and, consequently, adults males are larger than females of the same age.
 The difference in growth rates and size is probably due to females allocating more of their energy for reproduction.
-Clutch size ranges from 106-576 mature oocytes per female, and clutch size is positively correlated with fish length.
+Clutch size ranges from 106 to 576 mature oocytes per female, and clutch size is positively correlated with fish length.
 The crystal darter is sexually dimorphic and mature males possess longer soft dorsal and anal fins than females.

-Burrowing Behavior
+Burrowing behavior

 The crystal darter burrows in sandy substrates with only its eyes protruding.
 This behavior may have evolved to capture prey, avoid predators, or conserve energy.
-In 1989, Robert Daniels conducted a study on a closely related species, the Eastern sand darter, Ammocrypta pellucida, to explain burying behavior, but rejected both the prey avoidance and prey capturing hypotheses.
+In 1989, Robert Daniels conducted a study on a closely related species, the eastern sand darter, Ammocrypta pellucida, to explain burying behavior, but rejected both the predator avoidance and prey capturing hypotheses.
 He suggested that darters burrow in order to save energy while maintaining their position in the sandy substrate where they live.
 This behavior may be very important during periods of high or low flow, but can be exhibited at any time.
 Results from Daniels' study may also explain burying behavior in the crystal darter.